It's a Domestic Doorway - not the Eye of a Needle by Bikka Ora

 Part to whole.
 For me this is useful to think about and one of the myriad ways I can call upon to anchor my work, perhaps, as you could say, much in the way tent pegs work to hold a tent steady.

-Walking into the Curve by Rebecca Ora
+Walking into the Curve by Bikka Ora

 Coastline Paradox - Josette Chiang